DaveGut/tpLink_Hubitat/Docs/TapoInstallation.md

 ## Install app and driver code
 	a.
 Use Hubitat Package Manager
- 		NOTE: HPM INSTALL NOT CURRENTLY ACTIVE
- 		1. Search for Tag Lights and Switches
+ 		1. Search for Tag Lights and Switches or name tapo
    		2. Will automatically load App, plus the  tapoNewWifiDevice and tapoHub-NewType drivers.
 	 	3. Select driver for your device based on description in HPM.